lirsacc/crible/README.md

 - The core of this solution is to use [Roaring Bitmaps](https://roaringbitmap.org) (through [`croaring-rs`](https://github.com/saulius/croaring-rs)) to efficiently store a bitmap per indexed property.
 This should ensure we can manage a pretty large index before the single machine limitation breaks down.
 - It pretty similar to something like [Pilosa](https://www.pilosa.com) although targetting a different scale of data.

+It's also a practical and fairly small project to dive in Rust for production.

 ## Use cases

 This is mostly a quick prototype but the idea is that it should fit in the narrow path where using your regular databases won't cut it but setting up amd managing a full-on search system is too heavy handed operationally + you don't need full text search.